Aftab700/Writeups/CTF/ctfs/IWCON_CTF_2023.md

 - Flag format: IWCON{}
 - File: [QueueAre.zip](../files/QueueAre.zip)

-This zip file have 9 images of partial qr code i used GIMP to organize qr code
+This zip file have 9 images of partial qr code, i used GIMP to organize qr code

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/45e3c320-269e-4be4-a3a8-8a25daae195d)